-exception HTTPError (status=None, body=None, exception=None, traceback=None, header=None, headers)
+exception HTTPError (status=None, body=None, exception=None, traceback=None, options)

-1.4.5 Templates
+1.5.5 Templates

 All template engines supported by bottle implement the BaseTemplate API.
 This way it is possible to switch and mix template engines without changing the application code at all.